UNITED ARAB EMIRATES

-The enriched uranium will be supplied to KEPCO Nuclear Fuels (KNF), which will manufacture the fuel assemblies for use in the four planned Barakah units.
+The enriched uranium is supplied to KEPCO Nuclear Fuels (KNF), which manufactures the fuel assemblies for use in the four Barakah units.

 A total of six leading companies in the nuclear fuel supply industry participate in the ENEC fuel supply programme: ConverDyn (United States of America) to provide conversion services; Uranium One, Inc. (Canada) to provide natural uranium; URENCO (headquartered in the United Kingdom) to provide enrichment services; and Rio Tinto (headquartered in the United Kingdom) to provide natural uranium.
-Additionally, TENEX (Russian Federation) will supply uranium concentrates, conversion services and enrichment services, while AREVA (France) will provide uranium concentrates, conversion services and enrichment services.
+Additionally, TENEX (Russian Federation) supplies uranium concentrates, conversion services and enrichment services, while AREVA (France) provides uranium concentrates, conversion services and enrichment services.

 The UAE is developing and implementing a strategy for the management of all nuclear fuel cycle activities, including the procurement, use, and short- and long-term management of nuclear fuel for its NPPs.
-The strategy conforms to guidelines established by the International Atomic Energy Agency and will be continuously updated, taking into account new information and technological advances from the nuclear industry during the next decades, before the long-term spent fuel management plan is implemented.
+The strategy conforms to guidelines established by the IAEA and will be continuously updated, taking into account new information and technological advances from the nuclear industry during the next decades, before the long-term spent fuel management plan is implemented.